sparkflows/sparkflows-docs/docs/user-guide/data-preparation/castdatatype.rst

 Cast To Different Types-2
 ----------------------------------------

-Below is a sample workflow which contains Cast To Different Types-2 processor in Fire Insights.
+Below is a sample workflow which contains Cast To Different Types-2 processor in Sparkflows.
 It demonstrates the usage of Cast To Different Types-2 node to cast columns to different datatype in the specified format.

 It does the following processing of data: